sarmad-ali-ai/AI-Assignments/SQL-Portfolio-Project/README.md

 🛠️ Tools & Skills
 - SQL (joins, aggregations, CTEs, CASE statements, window functions)
 - Data analysis and reporting
 - Healthcare analytics
+  ## 📂 Files Included
+- `SQL PORTFOLIO PROJECT.pdf` → report with SQL queries, explanations, and results

-## 🚀 Next Steps
+# Next Steps
-This project is part of my **SQL learning portfolio**.
-More case studies and business analysis projects will be added in future.
+This project is part of my SQL learning portfolio, More case studies and business analysis projects will be added in future.